-System functionality includes: generation of asset status reports (ASRs) for specially serviced loans and borrower consent packages for approval; loan and purchase and sale agreement (PSA) covenant tracking; loan watchlist creation; automated investor reporting, including the CREFC Investor Reporting Package (IRP); creation of checklists and tasks for asset managers; rule-based notifications and alerts; and tracking the timely ordering of inspections, appraisals and third-party reports.
+System functionality includes: generation of asset status reports (ASRs) for specially serviced loans and borrower consent packages for approval; loan purchase and sale agreement (PSA) covenant tracking; loan watchlist creation; automated investor reporting, including the CREFC Investor Reporting Package (IRP); creation of checklists and tasks for asset managers; rule-based notifications and alerts; and tracking the timely ordering of inspections, appraisals and third-party reports.
 ASRs are generated from the system into an Excel template that is prepopulated with data points such as loan information and property cash flows.
 In the template, asset managers perform net present value (NPV) calculations and create commentary and workout rationales.

-Ancillary applications include an internally managed third-party customer relationship management application that supports the broader KKR CRE originations platform, an internally managed data warehouse for reporting and a cloud-based, third-party document management software.
+Ancillary applications include an internally managed third-party customer relationship management application that supports the broader KKR CRE originations platform, an internally managed data warehouse for reporting, a cloud-based, third-party document management software and a third-party financial statement and rent roll analysis tool.
 All investor reporting functions for special servicing are currently supported by RealINSIGHT, although the company may develop its own data warehouse in the future.